 A student who has mitigating circumstances (such as, but not limited to, death of an immediate family member, serious injury or illness of student or immediate family member) may complete the Academic suspension Appeal Form.
 The appeal must include 1) why the student failed to meet the requirements and 2) what the student plans to do differently to improve their academic standing.
 The appeal and supporting documentation should be received within 10 days of the date of the suspension notification letter.

-An appeal will be reviewed by Associate Vice President for Student Success in consultation with the Vice president for Undergraduate Academic Affairs and the student will be notified of the decision.
+An appeal will be reviewed by the Academic Standing Committee and the student will be notified of the decision.

 REINSTATEMENT: